LemmyMwaura/lemmy.dev/README.md

 ### Introduction
 A simple, basic portfolio and personal blog site.
 Built with astro.
 Design was inspired by [Gruvbox's dark theme](https://github.com/morhetz/gruvbox).

-Only my own aesthetic was considered in the making of this, so it's meant to be eye-cathing.
+Only my own aesthetic was considered in the making of this, so it's not meant to be eye-cathing.

 ---
 ___